FeMaxxx/FeMaxxx/README.md

 ## Hi i'm Max, welcome to my GitHub 😁

+- 💻 Currently looking for a job (Front-end developer)
-- 👨‍🎓 I graduated from the GoIT academy
+- 👨‍🎓 Graduated from GoIT academy
+- 🔭 In my free time I work on my project and improve my coding skills
+- 🚀 The next technology to learn will be Node.js
-- 📫 How to reach me: fedechkomaxim@gmail.com
+- 📫 How to contact me: fedechkomaxim@gmail.com
+- 😄 Interesting fact: Homer Simpson is a genius)

 #